EricLo-417/mini-bots/README.md

 ## How To Run

+If this is your first time,

+Please run

+`npm i`

-If this is your first time, you will need to start the database (this also assumes your docker supports compose) `npm run start:database`
+Then you will need to start the database (this also assumes your docker supports compose)

+`npm run start:database`

 ### Start the backend